facebook/docusaurus/website/docs/advanced/ssr.md

 }
 ```

 During Webpack build, the `process.env.NODE_ENV` will be replaced with the value, either `'development'` or `'production'`.
-You will then get different build results after treeshaking:
+You will then get different build results after dead code elimination:

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';